manojk-imtech/viralrep/README.md

 - alluvial_plot.R - R script to generate highly user-friendly alluvial plot.

--pathway_analysis.R - R Script to generate a heatmap of the top KEGG pathways involved in viral infection
+- pathway_analysis.R - R Script to generate a heatmap of the top KEGG pathways involved in viral infection

 - data.zip - Input data of 14 epidemic/pandemic viruses used in analysis.